Neontus/daily-pennsylvanian-basic-scraper/README.md

 9. Document your scraping process thoroughly for replicability, transparency and accountability.

 10. Continuously re-evaluate your scraping program against applicable laws and ethical principles.

-# Modifications
-The main change made to the scraping process was changing the target element to the news column's top headline a tag.
-I did this by first finding the containing div, which has the class "col-sm-6 section-news", then found the a tag within that had the class "frontpage-link medium-link newstop".
-I chose this approach, as it kept the code very similar, as I wanted to keep it stable and not implement too many modifications that could break the scraper's functionality.